Abhishek-More/liqr/README.md

 * Typing it into your mobile browser again
 * Finally accessing your app

-Live QR fixes this problem by generating a QR code in your terminal that links to your live server.
+LiQR (pronounces 'liquor') fixes this problem by generating a QR code in your terminal that links to your live server.